ClusterHQ/flocker/docs/introduction/index.rst

 ..
 XXX FLOC 3144 - add a link here to the instructions on how to create your own backend driver

+.. _get-started:

 Get Started with Flocker
 ========================

 Before you begin to install Flocker, there are a couple of ways in which you can try out Flocker without having to go through the full installation steps:

-Flocker in a Live Hosted Environment
+Flocker in a Live Hgosted Environment
 --------------------------------------

 You can take Flocker for a spin using a free, live hosted environment.